zvidmarb/cse110-w21-group23/specs/adrs/0001-cicd-pipeline-feb-8.md

 ## Context and Problem Statement
 We want to choose what structure we want to use for the CI/CD pipeline:
+1. linting and code style enforcement (may happen in pipeline and/or in editor)
-1. code quality via tool  (ex.
+2. code quality via tool  (ex.
 Codeclimate, Codacy, etc.)
-2. code quality via human review (ex.
+3. code quality via human review (ex.
 Pull Requests)
-3. unit tests via automation (ex.
+4. unit tests via automation (ex.
 Jest, Tape, Ava, Cypress, Mocha/Chai, etc.)*
-4. documentation generation via automation (ex.
+5. documentation generation via automation (ex.
 JSDocs)

 ## Considered Options
+* linting and code style enforcement
+  * Super-Linter
 * Code quality via tool
   * Codeclimate
   * Codacy